HandMatt/SCPCharity/README.md

 The website is built using:
 - [Hugo](https://gohugo.io/) - A fast and modern static site generator
-- The [Dot-Org Hugo Theme](https://themes.gohugo.io/themes/dot-org-hugo-theme/) - A modern, accessible theme ideal for non-profit organizations
+- The [Dot-Org Hugo Theme](https://themes.gohugo.io/themes/dot-org-hugo-theme/) - A modern, accessible theme ideal for non-profit organisations

 ## Prerequisites